 However, debates are routinely conducted from a legalistic or institutional point of view.
 To date, only a limited number of studies mapped the perspectives of rights-holders on who they perceive as legally accountable.
 Given that to further explore (the need for) the development of an effective, coherent and locally relevant multiple human rights duty-bearer framework, the realities, and voices of rights holders have to be taken into account, more empirical research from an actor-centered perspective seems necessary.
 While the overall aim is to explore how thicker accountability for human rights violations can be achieved, so as to ensure better human rights protection in line with the everyday experience of rights holders, Sarah’s project aims at a more fine-grained analysis of constitutive elements of local understandings on (alternative, supplementary) duty bearers.

-Sarah’s research, although it is not directly affiliated to the Justice Visions project, also holds the ambition to broaden understandings of transitional justice narratives and practices in aparadigmatic contexts.
+The project seeks to broaden understandings of transitional justice narratives and practices in aparadigmatic contexts.